eelenadelolmo/hypernyms/README.md

 - **Implementation**: https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html#examples-using-sklearn-feature-extraction-text-tfidfvectorizer

-TF-IDF is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
+TF-IDF is a numerical statistic that is intended to reflect **how important a word is to a document in a collection or corpus**.

-The tf–idf value increases proportionally to the number of times a word appears in the document and is offset by the number of documents in the corpus that contain the word, which helps to adjust for the fact that some words appear more frequently in general.
+The tf–idf value for a word **increases proportionally appearances of the word in the document** and **is offset by the number of documents where it appears**.

 The output of the original formula is in the `tf_idf/tf_idf` folder.

-We have also tested the scikit-learn implementation (TfidfVectorizer).
+We have also tested the **scikit-learn implementation** (TfidfVectorizer).
 Its outputis in the `tf_idf/tf_idf_sklearn` folder.

-The main difference between these two lies in an extra normalization step carried out in the scikit-learn known as Euclidean normalization.
-Besides, for the computation of the IDF, the scikit-learn implementation performs the addition of unitary constants in the denominator and numerator (in order to avoid zero divisions).
+The main difference between these two lies in an **extra normalization step** carried out in the scikit-learn known as Euclidean normalization.
+Besides, the scikit-learn implementation performs the **addition of unitary constants in the denominator and numerator for the computation of the IDF** in order to avoid zero divisions.